 This documentary was first broadcast on 27 November 2021 on France 5 channel.

 Invitation au Voyage 'Francis Bacon in Monaco'

-Produced by Arte France
+Produced by Arte France in 2021

 Directed by Anne Fonteneau